-All of these benefits do come with some expense, though.
-When you refinance, you are paying for most of the same things you were charged for during your original mortgage loan.
-Among these might be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.
+All of these advantages do come with some expense, though.
+With your refinance, you are paying for basically the same things you were charged for at the time you got your current mortgage loan.
+These could include settlement costs, an appraisal, lender's title insurance, underwriting expenses, and so on.

-Another thing about taxes is that when your interest rate is reduced, of course you will also be reducing the paid interest amount that you'll be able to deduct on your federal income taxes.
+Another thing about taxes is that if you lower your interest rate, it follows that you'll also be reducing the paid interest amount that you will be able to deduct from your federal income taxes.
 This is another cost that some borrowers take into account.
 Call us at (650) 689-5684 to help you do the math.

-Most borrowers find that the monthly savings outweigh the initial expenses of refinancing.
-We can help you find out what your options are, considering the effect a refinance might have on your taxes, how likely you may be to sell in the next couple of years, and your available cash.
-Call us at (650) 689-5684 to get started.
+Most borrowers find that the monthly savings quickly outweigh the initial cost of refinancing.
+We can help you explore what your options are, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the next couple of years, and your cash on hand.
+Call us at (650) 689-5684 to get you started.

 Curious about refinancing your home?
 Give us a call: (650) 689-5684.